Our Lady, Star of the Sea: Devotional application

 The idea of Mary as a guiding star for seafarers has led to devotion to Our Lady, Star of the Sea in many Catholic coastal and fishing communities.
-Numerous churches, schools and colleges are dedicated to "Stella Maris, Our Lady Star of the Sea," or "Mary, Star of the Sea."
+Numerous churches, schools and colleges are dedicated to "Stella Maris, Our Lady Star of the Sea", or "Mary, Star of the Sea".

 Stella Maris Monastery, the foundation house of the Carmelite order, was established on Mount Carmel in Haifa in the early thirteenth century.
 The abbey was destroyed several times, but a refounded Stella Maris monastery is still considered the headquarters of the order.

 Devotions to this title of Mary are found in the popular Catholic hymn, Hail Queen of Heaven, the Ocean Star and the ancient prayer Ave Maris Stella.
-The widely sung "Sicilian Mariners Hymn", O Sanctissima, also reflects this devotion.
+The widely sung "Sicilian Mariners Hymn", O Sanctissima, also reflects this devotion, as do Tamil hymns.

 Patronage

 Our Lady, Star of the Sea is the patroness of the Netherlands, as well as the American state of Hawaii.
-The Roman Catholic Church honors Our Lady, Star of the Sea, with a feast day assigned to 27 September.
+The Roman Catholic Church commemorates Our Lady, Star of the Sea on 27 September.